mathieuprog/tz_extra/README.md

 ]
 ```

-This function can take an option `:include_alias` (by default set to `false`).
+This function can take an option `:include_aliases` (by default set to `false`) to include time zone aliases.
 By default, only canonical time zones are returned.
 Set this option to `true` to include time zone aliases (also called links).

 ### `TzExtra.civil_time_zone_identifiers/1`